Newark-PZ/Nwk-Ehd/projects/ng-maps/README.md

 # NgMaps

+This is a modified version of the [ngx-openlayers](https://github.com/quentin-ol/ngx-openlayers) package.
+Mainly to make it more amenable to angular 9.x and the @types/ol package.
+I take no credit for the general framework and code of this package, but edited it enough that it could be breaking for others.
+I'm not an expert coder so message me if you feel this is inappropriate.
+I want to continue seeing development of open source web-mapping libraries.

-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.
+Library generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.

 ## Code scaffolding